 Types of Violations Unions Can Allege

 You must include facts related to all the elements for each violation alleged in your complaint.

 Click here to print types of violations that a union can allege.

 Use the decision tree below as a guide to determine which violations you are alleging.

-A complaint is reviewed to determine whether it alleges a violation under PERC’s authority and a preliminary ruling or deficiency notice is issued generally within 30 days after filing.
+A complaint is reviewed to determine whether it alleges a violation under PERC’s authority and a cause of action or deficiency notice is issued generally within 30 days after filing.

-If a deficiency notice is issued the complainant is given the opportunity to correct the deficiency and file an amended complaint or withdraw the complaint.
+If a deficiency notice is issued, the complainant is given the opportunity to correct the deficiency and file an amended complaint or withdraw the complaint.
 If an amended complaint is filed, it will be reviewed the same as the original complaint described above.
-If it does allege a violation under PERC’s authority, a preliminary ruling will be issued.
+If it does allege a violation under PERC’s authority, a cause of action will be issued.
 If it does not allege a violation under PERC’s authority an order of dismissal will be issued.
-The order of dismissal can be appealed to the Commission by filing a notice of appeal.
+The order of dismissal may be appealed to the Commission by filing a notice of appeal.

 The notice of appeal provides notice that a party is appealing an order of dismissal or decision and is due 20 days from the date the decision is issued.
 That deadline cannot be extended.
 A notice of appeal must include specific reasons as to why the order of dismissal is being appealed or identify the number of finding of fact, conclusions of law, or order being appealed in a decision.
 After the notice of appeal has been filed, the parties will be able to file appeal briefs.

 The appeal brief explains what is being appealed and why, and provides legal arguments as to why the order of dismissal or decision should be overturned by the Commission.
 The appeal brief is due 14 days after the notice of appeal is filed.
 That deadline can be extended by request to the Executive Director at firstname.lastname@example.org.
 The brief should be 12-point font, double-spaced, and no more than 25 pages.